plmercereau/nhs-jobs/README.md

 # NHS Jobs

 To search job vacancies in the official NHS website can sometimes be some kind of a hassle.
-This small project proposes a different user interface so it is easier to find postings accross the NHS database, while waiting for the new oficial website due to be online by the end of October 2022.
+This small project proposes a different user interface so it is easier to find postings accross the NHS database, while waiting for the new official website due to be online by the end of October 2022.

 This project is above all a means to run through some of the abilities the Nhost stack is offering to developers, in particular.